couchbaselabs/partizen/IDEAS.md

 partizen

-A potential copy-on-write btree design with partition and sequence number awareness.
+A potential copy-on-write b+tree design with partition and sequence number awareness.
 Partitions can be independently rolled back to a previous sequence number in O(1) time.